-- Competently perform a range of laboratory tests without immediate supervision. - Demonstrate independent self-direction in problem solving, decision making and exercising personal autonomy in relation to scope of practice. - Demonstrate a systematic application of professional knowledge and understanding in the interpretation of laboratory data to determine action based on best practice. - These are evidenced by the in-house assessments of training and competence and portfolio of evidence.
+- a.
+Competently perform a range of laboratory tests without immediate supervision. - b.
+Demonstrate self-direction in solving problems and exercising personal autonomy in relation to scope of practice. - c.
+Demonstrate a systematic application of professional knowledge and understanding in the interpretation of laboratory data to determine action based on best practice.

+These are evidenced by the in-house assessments of training and portfolio of evidence.